raygeelisondra-ship-it/disease-gene-cell-browser/README.md

 * **e.
 Does your assigned gene behave like a cell-type marker in this dataset?
 Explain briefly:**
   No. Cell-type markers are highly restricted to define specific metabolic states or cellular identities.
 In contrast, LDLR is a functional receptor gene expressed broadly across multiple hepatocyte sub-populations because its role is to carry out a systemic physiological function (clearing cholesterol from the bloodstream) rather than serving as an identity label for a single unique cell cluster.

-## PART H. Compare Your Assigned Gene With One Marker Gene
+## Compare Your Assigned Gene With One Marker Gene
 * **a.
 Assigned disease gene:** LDLR
 * **b.
 Marker gene:** CYP3A4
 * **c.
 Which gene shows a more cell-type-restricted expression pattern?**